I beg to move,

 Turning to the regulations themselves, they include, as the Minister outlined, some relaxations including the reopening of some outdoor retail as well as various outdoor sporting activities.
 They also make provision for elite athletes in anticipation of the return of professional sport, including the Premier League later this week.
 I am sure we are all looking forward to that, although anyone who has witnessed the Arsenal back four this season may consider the definition of an elite athlete to be a triumph of hope over reality.

 It is not all one way, however, and for the first time, the regulations include a list of venues that must now close.
-I fail to see any logic, coherence or consistency in respect of the Government’s approach to these venues and, critically, there has been no impact assessment on those venues.
+I fail to see any logic, coherence or consistency in the Government’s approach to these venues and, critically, there has been no impact assessment of those venues.
 The first set of regulations, despite their sweeping nature, had no impact assessment at all.
 We understand, of course, why that was not possible in the first instance, but we have made it clear that we do not want that to become the norm, because we know that the impact of these regulations will be huge.
 We are now on the third set of regulations, 12 weeks after the lockdown started, and we have still had no impact assessment.
 How can the Government continue to issue new laws with such sweeping powers when they cannot tell us what their impact is?

 Is there a document the Minister can point us to that sets out the Government’s own assessment of whether they have met the five tests they set themselves for relaxing the lockdown?
 Certainly, there is concern that the threshold for relaxation has not yet been met.
-Only yesterday, the World Health Organisation expressed concern that we may be coming out of lockdown too early.
+Only yesterday, the World Health Organisation expressed concern that we might be coming out of lockdown too early.
 According to a recent University of Oxford study on each country’s level of readiness for easing lockdown, we are now fourth from bottom in the entire world.

-The questioning comes not just from outside bodies but the Government’s own joint biosecurity centre, which has not reduced the threat level—still level 4—and says very clearly that only when the threat reduces to level 3 can there be any relaxation of restrictions.
+The questioning comes not just from outside bodies but from the Government’s own joint biosecurity centre, which has not reduced the threat level—still level 4—and says very clearly that only when the threat reduces to level 3 can there be any relaxation of restrictions.
 I implore the Minister to set out exactly why the Government feel they can depart from the opinion of their own joint biosecurity centre.

 All these concerns matter not only because of the enormous impact of the regulations but, frankly, because the Government appear to be winging it in respect of which regulations they choose to apply.
 Take the new category of venues to be closed in schedule 2—model villages, zoos, safari parks, aquariums and so on.
 Clearly, that was an oversight in the original regulations, but we have seen a rapid U-turn on parts of the regulations so that, as I understand it, zoos and safari parks are no longer required to close.
 How have the Government got themselves into such a mess that we are debating on the Floor of the House regulations that they do not fully support?
 How can it possibly be consistent with the rule of law for the Government to present us with regulations and say, “Actually, we’re going to pretend that bits of this are not there”?
 It is an absolute shambles.
 To preserve the rule of law, it is vital that people do not act outside the law, but how can we expect it to be enforced properly if the Government say that bits of the regulations do not need to be followed?
 The changes come to us late, without any assessment of their impact, and after some of them have been pulled.
 That does not inspire confidence that the Government are in control of the situation or following any kind of plan.